Formula-9/CM4105-Honours-Project/data/lesson04.md

 Additionally, Quantum Algorithms have another property not found in classical algorithms: **Quantum Algorithms are non-deterministic**.
 This means that while Quantum Algorithms are supposed to follow a set of rules, much like classical algorithms, they are impossible to predict, again due to the random nature of Qubits.

+## The Quantum Fourier Transform

+The Quantum Fourier Transform is a useful building block that some Quantum Algorithms may use, or not; but regardless, it still remains an interesting quantum algorithm, because of the speed-up it provides over its classical (Fast Fourier Transform) counterpart.
+Indeed, a QFT implementation can be realized in O(N log(N)) quantum operations, whereas the FFT classical counterpart takes O(N²) operations.

 ## The Deutsche-Jozsa Algorithm

-Let us start with an algorithm that has mathematical usage: the Deutsche-Jozsa algorithm.
-Named after its two creators David Deutsche and Richard Jozsa, its use is to determine if a binary function (a function returning either 0 or 1) is constant or balanced.
+Named after its two creators David Deutsche and Richard Jozsa, the Deutsche-Jozsa algorithm is used to determine if a binary function (a function returning either 0 or 1) is constant or balanced.

 The main reason why a quantum implementation is better for this algorithm is because of the number of iterations required to determine the nature of the function.
 On a standard computer, to determine the nature of the function, if we consider that the function take **_n_** parameters, it would then take **2**<span class="math-formula math-exponent">n-1</span>**+1** iterations.
 However, with a Quantum Computer, and the Quantum version of this algorithm, a single iteration is enough to determine the nature of the function.

 A visual representation of the algorithm as a circuit is as follows: